Skip to main content

 Park History

-The nature reserve was designated to protect a representative sample of pristine mountain blanket bog and associated oligotrophic lake habitats in one of Ireland's most intact natural landscapes.
-The Nephin Beg area was identified as potentially suitable for national park designation, and the reserve represents formal recognition of its conservation value.
-The excellent condition of the habitats reflects centuries of minimal human interference.
+The nature reserve was established in 1986 to protect this representative example of intermediate bog and associated oligotrophic lake habitats in one of Ireland's most intact natural landscapes.
+[1]) The following year, in 1987, the site was designated a Ramsar Wetland of International Importance (site no. 371), recognising its value for waterbirds, particularly Greenland white-fronted geese.
+The excellent condition of the habitats reflects relatively minimal human interference in the surrounding landscape.

 Major Trails And Attractions